On The Acyclic MacPhersonian

-Given $n$ points $p_1,\dots,p_n$ in dimension $d$, we can build an $d\times n$ matrix $M=(p_i)$ consisting of these $n$ column vectors.
-This matrix is naturally identified with the linear map which sends the cannonical base of $\R^n$ onto the points, and two such functions $M, M'$ are affinely equivalent if, and only if, their respective kernels $K_M, K_{M'}$ intersect the hyperplane in exactly the same plane (cf. \cite{MS1}): $K_M\cap\I=K_{M'}\cap\I$.
+Given $n$ points $p_1,\dots,p_n$ in dimension $d$, we can build a $d\times n$ matrix $M=(p_i)$ consisting of these $n$ column vectors.
+This matrix is naturally identified with the linear map which sends the cannonical base of $\R^n$ onto the points, and two such functions $M, M'$ are affinely equivalent if, and only if, their respective kernels $K_M, K_{M'}$ intersect the hyperplane